-End User
+End User Computing

 In the ever-evolving landscape of cloud computing, End User Computing (EUC) stands as a relevant segment, focusing on delivering a seamless and flexible computing experience to end-users.
 Amazon AppStream 2.0, a service offered by Amazon Web Services (AWS), takes center stage in this section.
 This service disrupts how applications are delivered, ensuring a responsive and secure streaming experience for a variety of devices.